benji300/joplin-note-tabs/README.md

 - Display selected note as tab
 - Display full breadcrumbs for selected note below tabs
 - Pin note(s) to the tabs
+  - Either via command or drag & drop from the note list
 - Save pinned tabs permanently
   - Stored in database (not synced with other devices!)
 - Remember last opened and unpinned note